Where does FotoWare store data?

 We are continually working to hone our routines to better cope with the prospect of a data breach.

-While we currently have data security assessment routines in place, we are bringing these in line with GDPR by implementing a fully GDPR-compliant Data Protection Impact Assessment (DPIA) scheme to help us stay conscious and alert to areas where we need to improve.
+While we currently have data security assessment routines in place, we are bringing these in line with GDPR by implementing a fully GDPR-compliant security review to help us stay conscious and alert to areas where we need to improve.